nejc-susin/nubq/readme.md

 		*.job 			# jobfile
 	error.log 			# error log
 	jobs.log 			# activity log
-	KILLSWITCH 			# killswitch file
-	readme.md			# this readme
 ```
-The `nubq/bin/` folder is added to PATH for all users at installation, so everyone can call enqueue from anywhere. (is this ok?
-Would it be better to just move enqueue to `/usr/local/`?)
+The `/nubq/nubq/` folder is added to PATH for all users at installation, so everyone can call enqueue and start-q from anywhere.

 ### LOGGING
 Logs are located in the NubQ root dir.
 The `jobs.log` keeps track of when jobs were started and whether they completed successfully or not (*Hint: you can grep by username to get a list of all jobs by given user*).